How to Grow Roses

 If thorns are a serious cause for concern, the Drift Rose Collection has less pronounced, or no thorns.

-Maintain 3 inches of mulch in your flower bed to retain moisture and regulate soil temperature.
-Keep the mulch line about 4 inches from the base of your plant to prevent stem rot.
+Maintain 2 to 3 inches of mulch in your flower bed to retain moisture and regulate soil temperature.
+Keep the mulch line about 2 inches from the base of your plant to prevent stem rot.

-- Unbox, place outdoors in shade, water thoroughly while still in a nursery pot.
+- Carefully unbox the plant and place it outdoors in a shaded area, water thoroughly while still in a nursery pot.

 - Choose a location based on light requirements, soil type, and mature size.

-- Place your rose bush in the center and backfill with a 50/50 combination of your existing soil and topsoil or organic compost.You should still be able to see the soil line of the original pot when you are finished planting
+- Place your rose bush in the center and backfill with a 50/50 combination of your existing soil and topsoil or organic compost.Remember, you should still be able to see the soil line of the original pot when you are finished planting

-- Lightly dress with chemical or organic fertilizer once or twice in early spring.
-Do not fertilize after August when your plant prepares for dormancy.
+- Lightly feed with chemical or organic fertilizer once or twice in early spring.
+Do not fertilize after August when your plant begins to prepare for dormancy.

 When you first receive your rose bush, carefully unbox it and place it in a sunny part of your yard.
 Your plant has just gone through some shipment shock so it will take a day or two to acclimate to the sunlight again.
 Make sure you monitor watering carefully while it is still in its nursery pot and before planting so the soil does not dry out completely.

 Hopefully, you have already chosen a rose based on your specific planting needs so the next step is to prepare the planting site.
 Dig a hole twice the size of the container but no deeper.
-This will give the roots room to outwardly grow.
+This will give the roots room to spread out.

 Place your shrub in the center of the planting hole and backfill with a combination of your existing soil and topsoil, depending on your soil condition.
 While filling in the soil, allow your soaker hose to trickle into the hole, creating a slurry.
 This will help the roots to settle and trigger progression.
 In order to prevent stem rot and allow for air circulation to the plant, the top of the existing soil from your rootball should still be visible after backfilling.